 Credit card fees.
-We all deal with them, even if we don’t enjoy them.
+We all encounter them, even if we don’t enjoy them.

-It feels like there’s a fee for just about everything.
+Sometimes, it feels like there’s a fee for just about everything.
 And keeping track of them is no easy task.
 Late payment fees, over-the-limit fees, balance transfer fees — the list goes on.

-They might be unpleasant, but credit card fees are still important to understand, especially if you’re dealing with credit card debt.
-Many people get mired in credit card debt because they’re not mindful about how they use it.
-That’s why we compiled a list of 10 common credit card fees and the main things you should know about them — including how to avoid them.
+They might be unwanted, but credit card fees are still important to understand, especially when dealing with credit card debt.
+Some people get into credit card debt because they’re unaware of how they use their cards.
+That’s why we compiled a list of nine common credit card fees and the main things you should know about them — including how to avoid them.

-An annual fee is charged once a year for the convenience of having a credit card, including travel rewards, airport lounge access, low annual percentage rates (APR) and more.
-Some credit cards come with annual fees.
-Others don’t.
+An annual fee is charged yearly for the convenience and perks of having a credit card, including travel rewards, airport lounge access, low annual percentage rates (APR) and more.
+Some credit cards come with annual fees, and others don’t.
 It’s one of the first fees you’ll see when applying for a credit card.